 Whitney and her husband Travis are more than just teammates; they're published authors who want to see your books succeed as well.
 I met Whitney on Instagram, and she's a lovely human who cares deeply for others and always brings a smile to my face.

 Joanne edits fiction and non-fiction books, and her rates are affordable.

 Ines is a formatter with a professional background and education in publishing.
 She offers book formatting services to self-published authors.

 Enchanted Ink Publishing was created by indie author Natalia Leigh, and her company offers editing and book design services.

 If You're Making Your Own Book Covers

 There are thousands of websites where you can purchase stock photos or even download free images to use in your book covers.
-If you're going to make your own covers, and you are planning to purchase your stock photos, be sure you read the fine print on the license.
+If you're going to make your own covers and are planning to buy your stock photos, be sure to read the fine print on the license.

 A friend of mine who's a graphic designer mentioned that most stock photos are licensed for a single project or use.
-Meaning, you may only have permission to use that cover for one printing, for one release (if online), and in one format.
+This means you may only have permission to use that cover for one print, one release (if online), and in one format.
 Once you change the format (ebook to an audiobook, for example, or a second printing), technically, you have to pay for it again.
 You can purchase the unlimited license, which will include all future uses of a photo, but it's often 3 or 4 times more expensive.